Dimluar/nvim-latex/README.md

-# nvim
+# nvim-light

-Personal neovim configuration.

-The main branch is going to work as a template for any needed configuration created in the future.
+This configuration was made to be used in an android device.
+Using termux and proot-distro.

-All configurations are going to be saved in branches.
-That being:
+It's main use is going to be python programming.

-- latex
-- orgmode